 The 2008 spring, summer and fall, while starting off very wet, finally settled down which allowed another lodge addition to be constructed.
 This addition provides new space for ticket and retail sales, restrooms, offices and a conference room.
 It also allows the lodge to be utilized for reunions, receptions, meetings, etc. without interruptions from patrons checking in for river floats, paintball, mountain biking and so on.
 A huge amount of dirt was moved to facilitate the unload of another triple chair lift.
 Again, rains delayed the start but the lift was operational before the winter of 2008-2009.

 The summer of 2009 saw the introduction of new river tubes, complete with handles and built in can holders.
 It was a very busy summer with all the recreation activities as well as a large number of receptions, reunions, parties and company outings at the Lodge.
 Another ski/snowboard trail named Elwood’s Hideout was constructed, the pond used to hold snowmaking water was again enlarged and more snowboards were added to the rental fleet.
 Mother Nature was very cooperative during the winter of 2009/10 with lots of fresh snow, maybe in part due to the sacrifice of skis and snowboards made in December to the Snow God!
-(The sacrifice will be an annual event.)
+(The sacrifice is now an annual event.)

 After finishing the winter season in March 2010, we proceeded with making more improvements that included purchasing an 18-passenger bus for river shuttles, another 10-place canoe rack, more canoes and more river tubes.
 Little did we know that the summer season would be severely hampered with weeks of rain and flooded river.
 Additionally for the upcoming winter season of 2010-11 we built another ski trail named Carter’s Crossing, added a second surface lift rope tow in the Schoolyard, purchased an additional snow cat, and added helmets, more skis and snowboards in the rental department.
 We also constructed a second tent campground for “quiet camping” which will be used during the summer of 2011.
 In May of 2010 Rick decided to retire from the factory life of 41 years and spend more time at Seven Oaks.